 Tax Refund – PAYE Trades

 If you are a tradesperson or a construction worker and you are taxed on the PAYE system, you may be able to claim tax relief for various business-related expenses.
-These include using your own vehicle for business purposes, public transport costs, buying tools and equipment for use in your job, and payments for food and accommodation at a temporary workplace.
+Possible tax reliefs include; using your own vehicle for business purposes, public transport costs, buying tools and equipment for use in your job, and payments for food and accommodation at a temporary workplace.

 Can I claim tax relief for business mileage?